Table of Contents

 Maintenance:

 Ensuring that lines remain in good operating condition requires regular inspections and maintenance to prevent failures.
-Overhead lines are prone to faults as tree branches and foreign objects can fall on the live conductors causing a ground fault.
+Overhead lines are prone to faults as tree branches and foreign objects in the corridor can fall on the live conductors causing a ground fault.
+Hence, corridor clearance is a preventive maintenance check for the transmission lines.

 Environmental Impact: